Brian Saah

-Brian Ebo Saah (born 16 December 1986) is an English former professional footballer, who is an academy coach for Football League One side Leyton Orient.
+Brian Ebo Saah (born 16 December 1986) is an English former professional footballer, who is an recruitment manager for Football League Championship side West Ham United.

 Club career

 Leyton Orient

 Saah was born in Hornchurch, London.
 He started his career in the youth system at Leyton Orient, making his debut at the age of sixteen in a 3–0 defeat to Huddersfield Town in September 2003.
 He scored his first goal for the club in a Football League Trophy tie against future club Woking on 28 September 2004.
 Despite starting as a central midfielder, Saah was converted to a central defender and won praise for his displays deputising for first team regulars John Mackie and Gabriel Zakuani during the 2005–06 promotion season to League One.
 At the end of the season he was rewarded with his first professional contract.

 He began to establish himself in the team and become a first team regular during the 2006–07 season, and was rewarded with a new two-year contract in March 2007.
 There was also speculation that Premier League club Tottenham Hotspur had offered £2 million for the defender, after scouts had been sent to see him action.
 However, Orient manager Martin Ling rubbished the story saying the offer would have been accepted, but still claimed that Saah was the best defender outside the Championship.
 He scored his first league goal in a 3–1 loss at AFC Bournemouth on 26 December 2007.
 Saah featured quite frequently over the next two seasons but was released at the end of his contract in May 2009, after making a total of 110 appearances scoring twice.